Parker Brothers 1926 edition

-The Great Automobile Card Game “Touring” simulates an automobile race with cards representing distances in miles and delays such as no gasoline, puncture, collision, etc. “Touring” was first invented by the Wallie Dorr Company of New York in 1906► The original game had the same card titles although the illustrations were different.
-The edition shown here is © 1926 Parker Brothers, Salem, Massachusetts, who also had offices in New York & London.
+The Great Automobile Card Game “Touring” simulates the hazards of an automobile race with cards representing distances in miles and delays due to adverse events such as no gasoline, puncture, collision, etc. “Touring” was first published by the Touring Card Company in 1906.
+It was sold to Wallie Dorr in 1915►